- City Activities and Info

 - City Council

-Every Fourth of July, more fires are reported nationwide than on any other day of the year, with 50% of those fires being fireworks-related.
+Let's talk about fireworks safety.
 Homes, wooded & grassy areas, and even automobiles have been destroyed by fire because of fireworks.
 The Chesapeake Fire Department has responded to many fireworks-related grass fires, in addition to structure fires that were also caused by fireworks.
 Most commonly the fires are caused by bottle rocket-type fireworks, where the rockets can land in dry vegetation or on rooftops and still retain enough heat to cause a fire.

 In recent years, fireworks have been one of the leading causes of serious injuries that require emergency treatment in a hospital ER.
 Fireworks can cause severe burns, fractures or scars, and can even result in death or life-long disfigurement.
 The thousands of serious injuries that occur each year typically involve damage to the eyes, head or hands, with the risk of fireworks-related injuries highest for children 5 - 14.
 Even though novelty fireworks, such as fountains and sparklers, are assumed to be "safe", they can reach temperatures of more than 1,000° F, and account for 36% of all emergency room fireworks-related injuries.
 These types of fireworks are also illegal in the City of Chesapeake.